rhiskk/delivery-fee-calculator/README.md

 When you are done using the application, you should clean up the Docker environment:

-- Run `make docker-clean` to remove the Docker image for the delivery fee calculator API.
+- Run `make clean-docker` to remove the Docker image for the delivery fee calculator API.

 - Run `make clean-all` to remove the Docker image, the virtual environment and the generated coverage report.